albertogg/albertogg.github.com/content/blog/unifi-network-raspberrypi.md

 draft: true
 ---

-Simple and direct instructions on how to install the UniFi Network Controller on a Raspberry Pi.
-I've only tested this in Raspberry Pi OS, but It should work for Ubuntu.
+Simple and direct instructions on how to install the UniFi Network Controller in a Raspberry Pi.
+I've only tested this in Raspberry Pi OS, but it should also work in Ubuntu.

 I'm not going to show how to install Raspberry Pi OS.
 I assume at this point you have a fresh installation of the OS.
-For installation instructions [see the official website][raspberry-pi-os].
-We will also require [remote access][remote-access] to the Raspberry Pi.
+See the official website for [installation instructions][raspberry-pi-os], and [remote access][remote-access] to the Raspberry Pi.

 ## Rename hostname